24 Aug Your Caterer on the Day of Your Wedding

 The Week Before:

 Obviously, in order to make the actual day of a wedding perfect there must be some kind of planning done ahead of time.
+This is true whether you’re choosing to elope in Gatlinburg Tennessee or go for a more-traditional wedding – either way, you’ll want your profession of love to one another to be the perfect occasion.
 I asked Chef David Simms what key components he is more inclined to make a priority within the week before the day of a wedding.
 He put tremendous emphasis on constant communication mainly between the caterer and the wedding planner.
 In some cases the bride and groom do not have a wedding planner so then the communication would be between David, the bride and groom.
 The communication should never be the other way around according to David!
 The bride should always have the peace of mind of not having unanswered questions the week before her wedding.
 Considering that at this point the relationship and rapport is established between wedding planner, caterer, the bride and groom then there should not be too much left to orchestrate.
 However, if the wedding is buffet or family style then who will be calling the tables up and how they will be called up is a matter that can be dealt with during the week before.
 Communication certainly comes into play here because the majority of the time the DJ is responsible for calling up tables in the proper order.

 Simms also points out a few other priorities for the week before a wedding.
 Colors, patterns, and any other décor must be established and accurate.
 The last key point that Simms addressed was staff.
 Making sure that enough staff is put in place is crucial.
 His catering company, Eatable Delights Catering, not only offers his full service staff but also pays out of pocket for any last minute extra staff that may be required.
 This demonstrates David’s commitment to excellence and servicing his clients’ above and beyond the typical event scenario.